 firstname.lastname@example.org · ethenea.com

 The investment funds described in this publication are Luxembourg investment funds (fonds commun de placement) that have been established for an unlimited period in accordance with Part I of the Luxembourg Law of 17 December 2010 relating to undertakings for collective investment (the “Law of 17 December 2010”).
 An investment in investment funds, as with all securities and comparable financial assets, carries the risk of capital or currency losses.
 The price of fund units and income levels will therefore fluctuate and cannot be guaranteed.
 The costs associated with fund investment affects the actual performance.
-Units are purchased solely on the basis of the statutory sales documentation (Key Investor Information, sales prospectuses and annual reports), which can be obtained free of charge in English from the fund management company ETHENEA Independent Investors S.A., 16 rue Gabriel Lippmann, L-5365 Munsbach.
+Units should solely be purchased on the basis of the statutory sales documentation (Key Investor Information, sales prospectuses and annual reports), which can be obtained free of charge on the website www.ethenea.com or from the fund management company ETHENEA Independent Investors S.A., 16 rue Gabriel Lippmann, L-5365 Munsbach.
 All information published here constitutes a product description only.
 It does not constitute investment advice, an offer to enter into an agreement for the provision of advice or information or a solicitation of an offer to buy or sell securities.
 Contents have been carefully researched, compiled and checked.
 No guarantee for correctness, completeness or accuracy can be provided.
 All information published here constitutes a product description only.
 It does not constitute investment advice, an offer to enter into an agreement for the provision of advice or information, or an offer to buy or sell securities.
 The contents have been carefully researched, compiled and checked.
 No guarantee can be given for correctness, completeness or accuracy.
 The information includes past data which are no indicator of future performance.
 The management fee, custodian bank fee and all other additional costs are taken into account in the calculation of the unit price as stated in the provisions of the contract.
 Performance is calculated using the BVI method (German federal association for investment and asset management), which means that the calculations do not include an issuing charge, transaction costs (such as order fees and brokerage fees), custodian bank fees, or other management fees.
 Including the issuing surcharge would reduce performance.
 The performance shown is not a reliable indicator of future performance.
 Munsbach, 05/12/2018